10 Things We No Longer See on Airplanes

-Pan Am’s 707 Clipper was advertised as being “vibration-free,” so they could afford to have fresh flower arrangements on every tray table and not worry about the contents being spilled into a passenger’s lap during turbulence.
-Pan Am continued to provide vased flowers during dinner service in First Class until the late 1970s.
+Pan Am’s 707 Clipper was advertised as being “vibration-free” [PDF] so they could afford to have fresh flower arrangements on tray tables and not worry about the contents being spilled into a passenger’s lap during turbulence.

 8. In-Flight Fashion Shows

 What’s worse than having a toddler kick the back of your seat non-stop during a six-hour flight?
 Having to look at flight attendants in the same drab uniforms throughout the journey.
 Or so thought the brass at Braniff International in 1965.
 To add an extra-colorful coating to their in-flight eye candy, they hired fashion designer Emilio Pucci to create a versatile and colorful quick-change uniform for the air hostesses.
 Flight attendants welcomed passengers aboard in one outfit, then changed to another for the meal service, and then stripped down to culottes for the “let me change into something more comfortable to help you relax” portion of the flight.